NAMI HelpLine

 What Should I Avoid While Taking Bupropion?

-Avoid drinking alcohol or using illegal drugs while you are taking bupropion because the beneficial effects of the medication may be decreased and the risk of seizures may be increased.
+Avoid drinking alcohol or using illegal drugs while you are taking bupropion.
+They may decrease the benefits (i.e., worsen your condition) and the risk of seizures and other side effects may be increased.
 If you are dependent on drugs or alcohol and would like to stop, consult your health care provider for help.
 Abruptly stopping these substances can result in a seizure, especially when taking bupropion.

 What Happens If I Overdose With Bupropion?